temikelani/scheduled-aws-backup/README.md

 ## Summary

+This repo considers multiple approaches to automating backups.

+- Using AWS Backup to target resources using tags
+- Using Cloudwatch Rule Events to trigger a lambda function that creates an aws backup-scheduled backup
+- Using Cloudwatch Rule Events to trigger a lambda function that creates an aws backup on-demand backup
-This repo considers multiple approaches to automating backups; using AWS Backup to target resources using tags and using cloudwatch Events to trigger a lambda function that creates a backup
+- Using Cloudwatch Rule Events to trigger a lambda function that creates an dynaodb on-demand backup

 <br>
 <br>

 ## Tech Stack

 - AWS CLoudFormation
 - AWS Backup
+- AWS CLI
+- Amazon EeventBridge
 - AWS Lambda
 - AWS DynamoDB
 - AWS Neptune